WilliamJudge94/sxdm/README.rst

 Usage
 -----

-Please see the SXDM Wiki for more details
+Please see the https://sxdm.readthedocs.io/en/latest/ for more details

 License